Nippotica/algotechniqweb/_posts/2025-08-15-nvidia-jetson-naming.md

 ## The Lineup That Ate Clarity

 The current Jetson family includes: Nano, Orin Nano, Orin NX, AGX Orin, Xavier NX, AGX Xavier, and the upcoming Thor.
 These names don't follow a clear performance hierarchy or generational progression.
-Xavier NX might be weaker or stronger than Orin Nano depending entirely on which architecture generation you're comparing. {% cite arif2025deep %}
+Xavier NX might be weaker or stronger than Orin Nano depending entirely on which architecture generation you're comparing. {% cite arif2025deep %}, {% cite swaminathan2025benchmarking %}

 ### The Nano Problem